Lithuanian conferences during World War I: Fribourg in February 1916

+Bern in April 1916

 The second conference in Bern was held two months later, in April 1916, in reaction to a speech by Theobald von Bethmann Hollweg, Chancellor of Germany, in the Reichstag.
 Bethmann Hollweg declared that after the war Poland, Lithuania, and Latvia would not return to Russia.
 The conference produced a long list complaints against Russia but also emphasized that they did not desire to replace one yoke for another.
 Therefore, the conference reaffirmed demands for a full independence from both Russia and Germany.

 Conferences in Lausanne

+First Lausanne Conference

 Two conferences were held in Lausanne in summer 1916.
 The first Lausanne conference was attended by Swiss Lithuanians, Martynas Yčas (who also was chairman of the conference) from Russia, and Vincas Bartuška, Jonas Julius Bielskis, and Romanas Karuža from United States.
 Notably, representatives from Lithuania were absent as they did not receive travel permits from Ober Ost officials.

-Attendees read five presentations on activities of Lithuanians in Russia (Martynas Yčas), in United States (Romanas Karuža), and in Switzerland (Vladas Daumantas-Dzimidavičius) and on operations of the refugee aid committee Lituania (Antanas Steponaitis) and Lithuanian Information Bureau (Juozas Gabrys).
+Attendees read five presentations on activities of Lithuanians in Russia (Martynas Yčas), in United States (Romanas Karuža), and in Switzerland (Vladas Daumantas-Dzimidavičius) and on operations of the refugee aid committee Lithuania (Antanas Steponaitis) and Lithuanian Information Bureau (Juozas Gabrys).
 The conference was passionate and argumentative as representatives tried to decide which great power – Russia or Germany – should be relied on in hopes for future independence.
 Because Yčas was the chairman, the conference avoided anti-Russian statements but protested against exploitative German policies.
 One unifying point was the stance against the Central Committee for the Relief of War Victims in Lithuania, chaired by Bronisław Piłsudski and established at the end of 1915 together with pro-Polish landowners.
 The conference decided to disband it as it presented a threat of Polonization.

 The conference decided to expand the Lithuanian Information Bureau and establish a permanent institution, the five-member Council of the Lithuanian Nation (Lietuvių tautos taryba) in Switzerland, to unite Lithuanian activists in Lithuania, Russia, and United States.
 The conference expressed its disappointment over infighting among Lithuanian Americans due to political differences and called for a unifying Supreme Lithuanian American Council.
 It also urged Lithuanians, particularly those living in the United States, to donate more generously towards Lithuanian causes and rebuilding after the war.
 The conference prepared a memorandum to Pope Benedict XV requesting creation of a Lithuanian archdiocese with the seat in Vilnius and a Lithuanian diocese in the United States.
 The Lithuanian Information Bureau was tasked with drafting a plan on reestablishing Vilnius University.